 1. Buy Prepackaged Items to Save Time – Horizon Organic has a wide variety of wholesome products that are perfect for packing in lunch boxes, such as Horizon Organic Milk Boxes, Graham Snacks, Cracker Sandwiches, Cheese Sticks, and Good & Go!
 Snack Combos.

 2. Use a Bento Box or Divided Container – These handy containers save time, help with portion control, and cut down on the use of plastic baggies.

 3. Pack Edible Ice Packs – Place fruit such as grapes, strawberry slices, or blueberries in a baggie and freeze overnight.
 Place in your child’s lunch box in the morning to help keep the rest of the lunch cold.
 Frozen yogurt tubes work great too!

-4. Freeze Juice Boxes for Ice Packs – Put a juice box in the freezer overnight and then place in your child’s lunch box in the morning.
-The juice will thaw out by lunch time but still remain cold.
+4. Freeze Juice Boxes for Ice Packs – Put a juice box in the freezer overnight and then place it in your child’s lunch box in the morning.
+The juice will thaw out by lunchtime but still remain cold.